LambdaTest/CSharp-NUnit-Selenium/README.md

 Your tests and testing environments may require you to modify this framework.
 Issues regarding this framework should be submitted through GitHub.
-For questions regarding LambdaTest integration, please see the LambdaTest documentation at https://docs.lambdatest.com/.
+For questions regarding LambdaTest integration, please see the this documentation at https://docs.lambdatest.com/.
 This framework is not maintained by LambdaTest Support.

 It helps you to understand that how to use NUnit to run parallel tests on LambdaTest platfrom